FlashOptim: Optimizers for Memory-Efficient Training: Method

 Mixed-precision training uses 16-bit weights for forward and backward passes, but accumulating gradient updates requires higher precision to avoid stagnation~\citep{micikevicius2018mixed}.
 Thus, the standard practice is to maintain FP32 precision master weights during training.

-However, this introduces waste: the downcast weights take space, but store no information beyond what's saved in the master weights.
+However, this introduces waste: the downcast weights take space, but store no information beyond what is saved in the master weights.
 To eliminate this redundancy, weight splitting~\citep{zamirai2020revisiting,warner2024optimi} instead stores the downcast weights and narrow error-correction values.
 By combining a 16-bit weight $\thetalp$ with a 16-bit error correction value $\rho$, one has enough information to reconstruct a 32-bit master weight $\theta$ with no redundancy.

 The core questions in a weight splitting scheme are 1) how to set $(\thetalp, \rho)$ given $\theta$ and 2) how to estimate $\theta$ given $(\thetalp, \rho)$.
 One obvious approach is to use the high 16 bits of $\theta$ as $\thetalp$ and the low 16 bits as $\rho$.
 This admits exact reconstruction of $\theta$ for the special case of BF16 $\thetalp$ and FP32 $\theta$, since these formats happen to share the same exponent sizes and offsets.
-However, this approach doesn't generalize to other pairs of number formats.
+However, this approach does not generalize to other pairs of number formats.
 It also rounds towards zero instead of towards the nearest low-precision value.

-A more general alternative, used in previous work \citep{zamirai2020revisiting,warner2024optimi}, is to set $\rho = \theta - \thetalp$, represented as a BF16 value.
-The problem with this is that the difference of two floating-point numbers requires as many bits to store exactly as the wider of the two floats.\footnote{Consider, e.g., storing the minimum float32 subnormal, which will be rounded to zero by any narrower datatype.} This means that a BF16 $\rho$ incurs approximation error.
-E.g., if the rounding error were 1e-5, BF16 could only represent 1.0014e-5.
+A more general alternative, used in previous work~\citep{zamirai2020revisiting,warner2024optimi}, is to set $\rho = \theta - \thetalp$, represented as a BF16 value.
+However, the difference of two floating-point numbers requires as many bits as the wider of the two floats to store exactly,\footnote{Consider, e.g., storing the minimum float32 subnormal, which will be rounded to zero by any narrower datatype.} so a BF16 $\rho$ incurs approximation error.
+For example, if the rounding error were 1e-5, BF16 could only represent 1.0014e-5.
 In general, while BF16's wide exponent lets it represent nearly the full range of FP32, its 7 mantissa bits only guarantee a relative error bound of 1/256.

 Our observation is that \textbf{all exponent bits in this scheme are wasted}.
 The exponent of $e \triangleq \theta - \thetalp$ can always be inferred from $\thetalp$: under round-to-nearest, $\theta$ must lie within $[\thetalp - u/2, \thetalp + u/2]$, where $u = \text{ULP}(\thetalp)$ is the unit in the last place~\citep{goldberg1991every}.
 If $\theta$ were outside this interval, it would have rounded to a different value.
 It therefore suffices to encode where $e$ falls within this tiny interval rather than across the full FP32 range.